AdaCore/training_material/courses/rust_essentials/140_smart_pointers/04_user_defined_smart_pointers.rst

   impl<T> Drop for MyBox<T> {
     fn drop(&mut self) {
-        println!("A MyBox is being cleared from memory.");
+        println!("A MyBox is being cleared from memory");
     }
 }

 :command:`Hello, 007!`

-:command:`A MyBox is being cleared from memory.`
+:command:`A MyBox is being cleared from memory`